canjs/canjs/docs/can-guides/experiment/technology/technology.md

 But this is cumbersome, especially when lists contain sorted and filtered results.
 For example, if you are displaying only completed todos, you might not want to add newly created incomplete todos.
-The following only pushes only complete todos onto `todos`:
+The following only pushes complete todos onto `todos`:

 ```js
 ViewModel: {